 You're shopping for a used car with a $5,000 budget.
 You're probably expecting the worst.
 You probably don't think that you're going to find a reliable car at this price point.

 Luckily, you're wrong.

-There are plenty of used cars available in your price range that have a solid track record.
+There are plenty of reliable used cars under 5K available in your price range that have a solid track record.
 Just make sure you're covered with an affordable car insurance policy.
 Here we discuss: